Public Holidays in Costa Rica 2026 – National & Public Holidays

 What religious holidays are important in Costa Rica?

-Holy Week, Assumption Day, and Christmas are the most significant religious holidays in Costa Rica’s Catholic tradition.
+Holy Week, Assumption Day, and Christmas are the most significant religious holidays in Costa Rica.

 Conclusion

-Public holidays in Costa Rica highlight the country’s commitment to faith, peace, and family.
-From Independence Day to Holy Week, these holidays bring citizens together in reflection and celebration of their national identity.
+Public holidays in Costa Rica reflect the country’s devotion to faith, peace, and national identity.
+From Independence Day to Holy Week and Christmas, these celebrations bring communities together in unity and tradition.

 Also Explore: Public Holidays in the Republic of the Congo